lambdalisue/vim-edita/README.md

 An pseudo `EDITOR` to open a file in a working Vim/Neovim instead of a new one.
 It has no external dependencies.

-**This is in alpha stabe.
+**This is in alpha stage.
 Anything will be drastically changed without announcement.**

 ## Usage